 - If in doubt, don’t post.

-Avant factsheets: Social media for doctors: keeping it professional and Reacting to unwanted online feedback
+Avant factsheets: Social media for doctors: keeping it professional and Responding to negative feedback online

 Avant articles: First prosecution of a healthcare corporation for unlawful advertising and Get smart: clinical images and smartphones